anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 - the future height of a child based on variables including mother's height, father's height, nutritional factors, and environmental factors.

 ### The LRM App in Context
-The LRM App has an easy-to-use graphical interface and allows users to upload their own datasets, create and visualize complex linear regression models, and then make statistically supportable predictions from them quickly.
-Only a few decades ago, making, interpreting, and making predictions from such models would have probably required the help of experts and advanced statistical knowledge.
-But as of 2024, this is a relatively straightforward program that can be used by laypersons with reasonable confidence as long as they have good quality datasets.
+The LRM App has an easy-to-use graphical interface and allows users across different fields with varying levels of technical knowledge to upload their own datasets, create and visualize complex linear regression models, and then make statistically supportable predictions from them quickly.

+To put this in context, considering the history of linear regression, AI, and ML, it was only a few decades ago that making, interpreting, and making predictions from such models would have required advanced statistical knowledge as well as the help of expert computer programmers.
+But as of 2024, the LRM App represents a relatively straightforward program that can be used by laypersons with reasonable confidence as long as they have good quality datasets for the predictions they want to make.

-## Project-Specific Information
+## About the Team
 Group 5-UDC-Seneca has five members.
 All of them contributed to the development and documentation of the LRM App in diverse ways.

-### The Group 5 Team, Roles, and Responsibilities
+### Team Members, Roles, and Responsibilities
+The members of Group 5-UDC-Seneca and their roles are

 - Aníbal Sande González (UDC): Scrum Master, Researcher and Developer
 - Carla Vázquez Barreiros (UDC): Researcher and Developer
 - Claudia Fernández Vilela (UDC): Researcher and Developer